 This mushroom stroganoff is easy to make and hearty enough to fill the most dedicated carnivores and vegetarians alike.
 A tasty, quick to make and comforting vegetarian main.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-I’ve made a few vegetarian meals before which I’d challenge the most dedicated of meat eaters not to find ‘meaty’ and hearty enough (like these burgers), and this mushroom stroganoff is definitely another one to add to the list.
-It’s also really easy and quick to make and transforms the humble mushroom into a delicious, flavorful meal.
+I've made a few vegetarian meals before which I'd challenge the most dedicated of meat eaters not to find 'meaty' and hearty enough (like these beet and black bean burgers), and this mushroom stroganoff is definitely another one to add to the list.
+It's also really easy and quick to make and transforms the humble mushroom into a delicious, flavorful meal.

 This mushroom stroganoff has such a fantastic flavor and can be whipped up in a few minutes, so makes for a great midweek meal, that feels a bit special despite the lack of effort needed.
 We will definitely be enjoying this comforting meal again over the colder months.

-- ½cup/ 120ml stock (vegetable, beef or chicken all fine, as you have/to suit dietary needs - recommend low sodium/homemade if possible
+- ½ cup stock vegetable, beef or chicken all fine, as you have/to suit dietary needs - recommend low sodium/homemade if possible

 - Dice the onions and chop the mushrooms into small-ish chunks - I tend to halve the crimini then slice, cut the portabella into slices then into a dice.

 - Melt the butter over a medium heat in a skillet/saute pan and add the onions.
 Cook, stirring occasionally, until softened, about 3-5minutes.

 - Add the mushrooms and cook, increasing the heat if need be so they cook without becoming too wet.

 - Once the mushrooms have softened, about 3-5min, add the flour to absorb the excess fat then add the stock, paprika and thyme.
 Stir to ensure any browning from the pan is mixed in then bring to a simmer and cook for 5-10minutes.